royaltm/rust-ser-write/ser-write-json/README.md

 * `from_mut_slice_base64_bytes` - expect Base64 encoded string,
 * `from_mut_slice_with_decoder` - a custom decoder can be provided.

-Deserializer can also deserialize bytes in-place from a JSON array of numbers regardless of the chosen implementation.
+`Deserializer` deserializes bytes in-place from a JSON array of numbers regardless of the chosen implementation.

-Deserializer supports self-describing formats.
+`Deserializer` supports self-describing formats.

-Deserializer deserializes structs from both JSON objects and arrays.
+`Deserializer` deserializes structs from both JSON objects and arrays.

+Features:

+* `de-any-f32` deserialization of floats to *any* (self-describing) type will deserialize to `f32` instead of `f64`.

 Rust Version Requirements